ControlCompany/InfectedCompany/README.md

 - The qurantine phase begins when there is at least a single active infected roaming inside the facility

 ### Quarantine phase
+> ### When quarantine phase ends, any infected that hasn't activated monster mode will lose 65% of their insanity

 The quarantine phase begins when there is at least a single active infected monster **inside the facility** and ends when they are all neutralized or if the infection/insanity recedes.
 The facility is put into lockdown mode during quarantine: